 “The findings of this study agree with our current advice that people who do not have symptomatic or diagnosed artery or heart disease should not take aspirin because the risks of bleeding may outweigh the benefits.”

 Read more on this study from the European Society of Cardiology: No Evidence For the Routine Use Of Aspirin In People With Asymptomatic Vascular Events.

 NOTE: This aspirin protocol applies to daily preventive low doses only, and not to the important recommendation to immediately chew one full-strength aspirin* (with water) if you believe you are having a heart attack.

 * Check with your doctor whether or not taking an aspirin at first sign of heart attack is appropriate for you if you’re already taking certain bloodthinning or anti-platelet medications – or if you’ve ever experienced an allergic reaction to aspirin.

-♥ UPDATE from Mayo Clinic, September 6, 2013: “For people who do not have heart disease, the United States Preventive Services Task Force recommends that men between the ages of 45 and 79 and women ages 55 to 79 take a low-dose aspirin every day to help prevent heart attack and stroke.
+♥ UPDATE from Mayo Clinic, September 6, 2013: “For people who do not have heart disease, the United States Preventive Services Task Force recommends that only men between the ages of 45 and 79 and women ages 55 to 79 take a low-dose aspirin every day to help prevent heart attack and stroke.
 For people who do have a history of stroke, heart disease or other cardiovascular problems, a daily aspirin can be useful.
 But it is very important that to discuss with your doctors the risks and benefits of daily aspirin for your particular situation.”